MNGuenther/allesfitter/README.md

 ## Table of contents
 1. Why *allesfitter*?
-3. Crash course
+2. Crash course
 3. Installation
-4. Fitting
+4. Tutorial
    4.1 Setting things up
    4.2 Running the fit
+5. Examples
+6. Performance & timing
+References

 ## 1. Why allesfitter?
 - easy-to-use and all-in-one
-- choose between various MCMC and Nested Sampling algorithms (static vs. dynamic, multinest, slicing, ...).
+- choose between various MCMC and Nested Sampling* algorithms (static vs. dynamic, multinest, slicing, ...).
 Powered by emcee (Foreman-Mackey, 2013) and dynesty (Speagal, 2018).
-- get all that Bayesian evidence!
 - model exoplanets and eclipsing binaries.
 Powered by ellc (Maxted, 2016).
 - globally model any number of photometric and radial velocity observations from various instruments
 - choose between multiple baseline and noise fitting options (sampling vs. hybrid, GPs, splines, polynomials, ...)
 - fill out a .csv file, click a button, get a coffee, and let *allesfitter* write your paper (it creates all latex tables and plots).

+*get all that Bayesian evidence and do a meaningful model comparison!
+Is there evidence for an occultation?
+Do you see phase-variations or systematic noise patterns?
+Are those TTVs meaningful?
+Is your orbit circular or eccentric?
+So many questions - so much Bayesian evidence!

-## 2. Crash course
+## 2. Crash course - TMNT found its first planet!

-Imagine your photometric survey called "Leonardo" found a planet and you want to model it.
+Imagine your survey called "TMNT" found a planet using its photometric telescope "Leonardo".
+Now you want to model it, so you can schedule follow-up with the rest of your TMNT network: Michelangelo (photometry), Donatello (RV) and Raphael (RV).
 The way *allesfitter* works is that you prepare a folder with all your data files (`Leonardo.csv`), a settings file (`settings.csv`) and a parameters file (`params.csv`).
 Then you let *allesfitter* run on that directory, and it does the rest.

 Open the `examples/crash_course` folder.
-You will see the file `run.py` and the following three folders: `allesfit_Leonardo`, `allesfit_all`, and `simulate_data`.
+You will see the file `run.py` and the following two folders: `allesfit_Leonardo` and `allesfit_all_TMNT`.

 ### `run.py`
 This file just contains the simple 3 lines you need to execute to run any of the examples below (after installation).
-For example:
+For example, using Nested Sampling:

     import allesfitter
     allesfitter.ns_fit('allesfit_Leonardo')